learnbyexample/cli-computing/cli_computing.md

 ### Filenames

 By default, you'll get every entry (including hidden ones) in the current directory and sub-directories when you use `find` without any options or paths.
-To search within specific path(s), they should be immediately mentioned after `find`, i.e. before any options.
+To search within specific paths, they should be immediately mentioned after `find`, i.e. before any options.

 ```bash
 # change to the 'scripts' directory and source the 'find.sh' script